MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 ### Task 5 (Optional) - Adele Vance accesses the Teams post

-In this task, Adele Vance accesses the Mark 8 Project Team channel and selects the link in the posted message.
+In this task, Adele Vance access the Mark 8 Project Team channel and selects the link in the posted message.

 1. Open a Microsoft Edge InPrivate window, navigate to **`https://office.com`** and sign in as Adele Vance, **AdeleV@WWLxZZZZZZ.onmicrosoft.com**.